tassossapalidis/biasclassifier/README.md

 # Polarity

 ### Installation Instructions
+Unfortunately we cannot publish or even package our Chrome Extension without it being approved for publishing on the app store.
+To run Polarity, you'll have to download the extension code and load it into Chrome in Extention Developer Mode.
+Below are instructions on how to do so.

-1. Download and unzip the file polarity.zip to the directory of your choosing.
+1. Download and unzip the file [polarity.zip](https://github.com/tassossapalidis/biasclassifier/blob/main/polarity.zip) to the directory of your choosing.
 2. Open the chrome browser and go to chrome://extensions/
 3. Toggle on "Developer Mode" in the top right.